-Update: Over a decade later, it seems funny to talk to about the pros and cons of publishing an ebook.
+Update: Over a decade later, it seems funny to talk about the pros and cons of publishing an ebook.
 Now it is a given.
-In fact, the electronic medium has overtaken the paper medium for many of the reasons outline below.
+In fact, the electronic medium has overtaken the paper medium for many of the reasons outlined below.
 This article was originally posted on SearchWerks an SEO blog.

 It should also be noted that I achieved some stellar results.
 I started a book tour again riding my bicycle around the country as a publicity stunt.
 Spending 6 hours a day pedaling wasn’t a great use of time, but it did produce results even without a PR agent.
 I had dozens of media interviews, including the New York Times, far exceeding the average 1% return rate on my cold emails.
-I advertised on Youtube with a movie about my trip that actually got conversions.
+I advertised on YouTube with a movie about my trip that actually got conversions.
 I had friends helping me.
 My mom sent out 200 letters to agents.
 They actually responded.
 Even publishers were showing interest.
 My book was translated into Korean.
 I had rave 5-star reviews.
 And I broke at least 4 records at bookstores for author signings.
 In fact, I have 18 spreadsheets of actions and ideas that are too numerous to list.
-The bottom line is I sold about 4000 books so far, which is 8 times more than the average book even by a big name publisher.
+The bottom line is I sold about 4000 books so far, which is 8 times more than the average book even by a big-name publisher.
 But yet, I have still burned/invested every penny I own, hoping someday my book will go viral.
-Yet, the world seems to have had other plans, for one inventing a thousand upon a thousand devious ways to get a slice of my pie, or prevent my pie from getting to the market.
+Yet, the world seems to have had other plans, for one inventing a thousand upon a thousand devious ways to get a slice of my pie or prevent my pie from getting to the market.
 So, what is my devious solution?
 Why not fight fire with fire?

-Why not enter the world of online innovation and publish an e-Book?
+Why not enter the world of online innovation and publish an e-book?

 This will save me the cost of manufacturing and shipping, especially opening up the overseas market.
 I can tap into this market that has seemingly exploded overnight.
 (Two new e-readers have hit the market since I was asked to write this article.)
 And, hopefully, I can claim some online real estate, since it seems people are skipping books and even televisions and going straight for instant online satisfaction.
 Plus, there is fairly convincing evidence that you will sell 35% more books at the click of a button.

-What the heck is an e-Book?
+What the heck is an e-book?

 Well, obviously it is an electronic book that can be read on a computer or portable device using a variety of file formats.
 The most basic kind is an ePub format, which is basically a variation of HTML so that the type can be reflowed and resized at whim.
 The second kind is a PDF, which can look fantastic, but the page layout is static.
 And, there are a bewildering array of other file formats: DRM, XML, LIT, DTP, PDB, JPG, GIF, PNG, BMP, MP3, Kindle (AZW), TXT, Audible, MOBI, PRC, HTML, XHTML, DOC, RTF, BBeB, and more.

-What kind of e-Reader should I choose?
+What kind of e-reader should I choose?